MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 # Application registration in Azure AD

-To allow your application access to the Common Data Service, you need to register your application in Azure AD.
-This allows you to establish an identity for your application and specify the permission levels it needs in order to access the CDS APIs.
+To give your Azure function access to the Common Data Service, you need to register a **Web app / API** applications in Azure AD.
+This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the CDS APIs.
+You will also need to register the application that calls into the Azure function, as it is also required to authenticate the calling user with Azure AD.
+In this guide, we will first use a simple console applciation to call into the Azure function, for this step we will require a **Native application** registration.
+Later, as a bonus steps, we will configure a PowerApps Custom API which requires registering another **Web app / API**.
+All these apps will have to be configured in Azure AD with the correct **Required permissions** and **known client applications**, for the end to end flow to work correctly.

+[ToDo] Diagram of call sequence and agents

 ## Prerequisites

 If you have already signed up for an Azure subscription, go to [Azure portal](https://portal.azure.com) and ensure you can create an application registration under Azure Active Directory.
 If not however, you can go to the [Azure](https://azure.microsoft.com) site and sign up for a free trial.

-## Application registration

-Follow these steps to register and configure an application in Azure AD:

 1. In [Azure portal](https://portal.azure.com) go to **Azure Active Directory**
 1. Click on **Properties** and copy the **Directoy ID** value.
 Alternatively you can use the domain name from your AAD login email.
 Record this value as **AAD tenant** configuration value for next steps.

+## Azure function application registration

+Follow these steps to register and configure your Azure funtion in Azure AD:

 1. Go back to **Azure Acitve Directory** then click on **App registrations**.
-1. Create the application resource used to prompt and login the user:
+1. Create the Azure function application resource that we will use to call into CDS directly:
     1. Click on **Add** to see a Create pane.
+    1. Enter a **Name** for your registered Azure function application.
+    1. Select **Web app / API** as application type.
+    1. Add a **Sign-on URL**, it could be any valid URI string.
+For example: http://localhost.
+    1. Click on **Create**.
+1. Open the **Registered app**:
+    1. Search for your newly registered app by name
+    1. Click on it after finding it in the list of applications.
+    1. Record value for **Application ID** for configuration in later steps.
+1. Setup **Required permissions** for connecting to CDS services:
+    1. Click on **Required permissions** to opne a new pane.
+    1. Click on **Add**.
+    1. Navigate to **Select an API**.
+    1. Search for and select **PowerApps Runtime Service**, then click on **Select**.
+    1. Check the **Delegated permissions** box to select all entries, then click on **Select**.
+    1. Click on **Done** to finalize setting up permissions to this service.
+    1. Repeat the 3 steps above for **Windows Azure Service Management API**.

+## Client application registration

+Follow these steps to register and configure your client application in Azure AD:

+1. Go back to **Azure Acitve Directory** then click on **App registrations**.
+1. Create the application resource that we will be used when prompting you to login:
+    1. Click on **Add** to see a Create pane.
-    1. Enter a **Name** for your registered application.
+    1. Enter a **Name** for your registered client application.
     1. Select **Native** as application type.
     1. Add a **Redirect URI**, it could be any valid URI string.
 For example: http://localhost.
     1. Record value for **Redirect URI** for configuration in later steps.
     1. Click on **Create**.
-1. Open the **registered app**:
+1. Open the **Registered app**:
     1. Search for your newly registered app by name
     1. Click on it after finding it in the list of applications.
     1. Record value for **Application ID** for configuration in later steps.
-1. Setup **required permissions** for connecting to CDS services:
+1. Setup **Required permissions** for connecting to CDS services:
     1. Click on **Required permissions** to opne a new pane.
     1. Click on **Add**.
     1. Navigate to **Select an API**.